 Shuttle Lace From Past to Present

-The art of tatting has come down through the ages and is used by modern crafters to produce captivating and intricate designs that are every bit as captivating as tatted specimens from the past.
+The art of tatting has come down through the ages and is used by talented moderns to produce eye-catching designs that are every bit as captivating as tatted specimens from the past.

 Crafts That Have Come Down to Us From Antiquity